Harshit-code-tech/Dev_Arena/PROJECT_STRUCTURE.md

 - Email login issues a 15-day custom JWT.
 - Google and GitHub use Firebase popups, then synchronize the user to PostgreSQL and issue the same custom JWT used by protected API routes.
-- `AuthContext` restores a JWT session through `GET /api/auth/me` and falls back to an existing Firebase session.
+- `frontend/src/features/auth/context/AuthContext.tsx` restores a JWT session
+  through `GET /api/auth/me` and falls back to an existing Firebase session.
 - Protected APIs accept `Authorization: Bearer <token>`.
 - Optional color-sequence 2FA uses three selected colors and a shuffled nine-color verification grid.